pabloHoc/mafia-strategy-game/mechanics/DISTRICTS.md

 - Plague

 ---

-## Runtime Model
+## District Runtime Model

-Districts operate in a continuous resolution cycle that simulates the evolving state of each territory over time.
+Districts operate in a continuous resolution cycle during gameplay.

+This cycle defines how assets, influence, and conditions interact over time.

+---

 ### 1. State Read

-The system reads the current district state as the baseline for simulation, including:
+At the start of a cycle, the district reads:

-- Influence distribution across organizations
+- Influence per organization
-- Active assets and their statuses
+- Active assets
-- Current conditions affecting the district
+- Active conditions
-- Slot occupancy and pressure
+- Slot usage
-- PoI ownership and states
+- PoI ownership states

-This step establishes the authoritative snapshot of the district before resolution begins.

 ---

 ### 2. Asset Resolution

-All installed assets execute their continuous effects.
+Assets execute their continuous effects.

-These may include:
+Examples:

-- Generation of income or resources
+- Generate income
-- Shifts in influence distribution
+- Modify influence
-- Heat or instability changes
+- Increase or decrease heat
-- Modification or reinforcement of conditions
+- Alter district conditions

-Assets represent persistent infrastructure and always contribute baseline effects.

 ---

 ### 3. Condition Resolution

-Active conditions apply their effects to the district.
+Conditions apply temporary or persistent modifiers to the district.

-Conditions may:

-- Modify asset efficiency
-- Alter influence gain or loss rates
+Examples:
-- Change slot effectiveness or stability
+- Riots reduce stability and disrupt assets
-- Trigger secondary interactions with PoIs

-Conditions represent the evolving state of the environment.
+- Festivals increase influence generation opportunities
+- Gang wars increase volatility and mission availability

 ---

 ### 4. Influence Update

-Influence values are recalculated based on:
+Influence values are adjusted based on:

-- Asset outputs
+- Asset output
+- Mission outcomes
 - Condition effects
-- Mission results
-- PoI control and modifiers
+- PoI control

-This step determines how control shifts between organizations.
+This determines relative control states in the district.

 ---

-### 5. Slot Pressure Application
+### 5. Slot Effects Application

-Slots enforce structural constraints on how many systems can operate simultaneously.
+Slots determine **how many systems can be active**, not what they are.

-When districts are overextended or contested, slots may introduce:
+Overcapacity or contested slots may introduce:

-- Reduced efficiency of installed systems
+- reduced efficiency
-- Increased instability or exposure
+- instability
-- Vulnerability to enemy interference or takeover
+- vulnerability to enemy actions

-Slots define capacity pressure rather than system type.

 ---

-### 6. Event Checks
+### 6. Event Trigger Check

-The system evaluates whether thresholds have been reached that trigger emergent events.

-These may include:
+If thresholds are met, the district may generate events:

-- Power shifts between organizations
+- Power shifts
-- Civil unrest or escalation
+- Outbreaks of violence
-- External interventions
+- Political interventions
-- New mission opportunities generated by district conditions
+- Opportunistic mission generation

-Events ensure districts remain dynamic and reactive rather than static.
+---

+### Design Intent

+The runtime model ensures districts are **dynamic systems where multiple forces continuously interact**, rather than static containers of bonuses.

 ---